-Dr. Steinegger is an Assistant Professor at the Seoul National University.
-He received his B.Sc. in Bioinformatics in 2013.
-During this time, he worked as a research assistant of Professor Burkhard Rost at the Technical University Munich, focusing on the development of methods for predicting protein mutation effects.
+Dr. Steinegger is an Assistant Professor in the biology department at the Seoul National University.
+He studied bioinformatics and computer science at the Technical University Munich and Ludwig Maximilian University of Munich.
+During this time, he worked as a research assistant of Professor Burkhard Rost, focusing on the development of methods for predicting protein mutation effects.

-He received his Ph.D in Computer Science in 2018 from the Technical University Munich.
-He developed methods to search, cluster and assemble large metagenomic sequence data under the guidance of Dr. Johannes Söding at the Max Planck Institute for Biophysical Chemistry.
-As a Postdoc in the group of Professor Steven L. Salzberg at the Johns Hopkins University School of Medicine, he developed methods for the identification of pathogenic agents in infectious diseases, the detection of assembly contamination in public datasets and the annotation of missing exons in the human proteome.
+He recivied his Ph.D. from the Technical University Munich in collaboration with Dr. Johannes Söding at the Max Planck Institute for Biophysical Chemistry for his work on computational methods to assemble, cluster and annotate metagenomic sequencing data.
+As a Postdoc in the group of Professor Steven L. Salzberg at the CCB at Johns Hopkins University, he developed methods for the identification of pathogenic agents in infectious diseases, the detection of assembly contamination in public datasets and the annotation of missing exons in the human proteome.

 P.hD. in Computer Science, 2018

 Technical University Munich/Ludwig-Maximilians-University Munich

 We are hiring postdoctoral researchers, Ph.D. students and interns.

 MMseqs2 (Many-against-Many sequence searching) is a software suite to search and cluster huge protein and nucleotide sequence sets.
 MMseqs2 can run 10000 times faster than BLAST.
 It can perform profile searches with the same sensitivity as PSI-BLAST at over 400 times its speed.